Now accepting applications for our next session

 There are so many choices – and so many of them are really great!
 A lot of them aren’t as great – but more important than the suspected ‘quality’ – is how it works for you.

-Thousands of people probably sign up for free courses every day
+Thousands of people sign up for free courses every day

 Free youtube courses, Udemy (so cheap we’ll count it as free), FreeCodeCamp, The Odin Project [[have more?
 Tell us, and we’ll add them here]]

-– and then after (if) they are hired, they pay back the 30k tuition over the next few years.
+When they get a job they pay back the 30k tuition over the next few years.

 Those are drastically different financial commitments.